Cleaning Up Sessions

 When importing media files, if the Copy files to session has not been checked, Ardour uses the source file from its original destination, which can help avoiding file duplication.
 Nevertheless, when the session needs to be archived or transfered to another computer, moving the session folder will not move those external files as they are not in the folder, as seen in Backup and sharing of sessions.

 Using the Bring all media into session folder menu ensures that all media files used in the session are located inside the session's folder, hence avoiding any missing files when copied.

 Reset Peak Files

 Ardour represents audio waveforms with peak files, that are graphical images generated from the sound files.
 This generation can be time and CPU consuming, so it uses a cache of the generated images to speed up the display process.
 To watch for files modification, Ardour relies on the file-modification time.
 If an external file is embedded in the session and that file changes, but the system-clock is skewed or it is stored on an external USB disk (VFAT), Ardour can't know the change happend, and will still use its deprecated peak files.

 Using the Reset Peak Files menu allows to reset this cache, which frees up disk space, and forces the re-creation of the peak files used in the session.
 It can prove useful if some waveforms are not used anymore, or if a graphical or time glitch happens.

 Clean-up Unused Sources…

-Recording usually lefts a lot of unused takes behind, be it in midi or audio form, that can clutter the Region List, and eat up a lot of hard drive space.
+Recording usually leaves a lot of unused takes behind, be it in midi or audio form, that can clutter the Region List, and eat up a lot of hard drive space.
 While its generally a good practice to keep as many things as possible while recording, when transferring or archiving the session, some clean up can help a lot in reducing the sessions clutter and size.